Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Abstract

 \section{Abstract}

-Dwarf spheroidal galaxies are compact stellar objects with small or negligible astrophysical backgrounds, widely considered as promising targets to search for a signal from the dark matter decay and annihilation.
-We present constraints on the lifetime of the superheavy decaying dark matter branching to the $q\bar{q}$ channel in the mass range $10^{19} - 10^{25}$ eV based on the directional limits on the ultra-high-energy (UHE) gamma rays obtained by the Pierre Auger Observatory and the Telescope Array experiment.
-Attenuation effects during the propagation of UHE photons towards Earth are taken into account, with the strongest constraints derived for the Ursa Major~II, Coma Berenices and Segue~I galaxies.
+{ We present constraints on the lifetime of the superheavy decaying dark matter branching to the $q\bar{q}$ channel in the mass range $10^{19} - 10^{25}$ eV based on the directional limits on the ultra-high-energy (UHE) gamma rays from dwarf spheroidal galaxies (dSphs) and the Milky Way (MW) centre obtained by the Pierre Auger Observatory and the Telescope Array experiment.
+Attenuation effects during the propagation of UHE photons towards Earth are taken into account.
+The strongest constraints are derived for the MW centre and have an order of $10^{20}$~yr.
+We conclude that the UHE diffuse gamma-ray limits provide more efficient signature for the superheavy DM search than the directional gamma-ray limits. }